Health Insurance Quotes

 If you have questions about Medicare, or if you are interested in changing the way you receive Medicare-funded health care services, contact your local SHIP office.
 Special rules and consumer protections sometimes apply when you change health plans.
 Additionally, if you or your spouse has health insurance through a former employer or union, contact your benefits representative before you make any new plan choices.
 Otherwise, you could lose future options or benefits.

-Financial help and benefits
+Medicare financial help and benefits

 There are several programs available to help low-income Medicare beneficiaries pay for some of their Medicare out-of-pocket expenses, such as premiums, deductibles or Medigap.
 For each of these programs the income requirements vary.